russell-gh/hospitality-hunt/spec.md

 Must

+Stuart

 1. Signup
    - collect email, password
    - data specific to the type of user

-2. Login
+Yahya 2.
+Login

 - users user data

-3. List a person
+Amelia 3.
+List a person

 - take a photo
 - collect various information
 - validate data sent by user

-4. List an opportunity
+Yusuf 4.
+List an opportunity

 - collect info
 - validate data

+- Dan - Create some fake data

+- Bernie

 5. Each side to find each other

    - search
    - search by criteria, location, experience

 6. Contact each other

    - email/phone

 7. Listing status
 8. Signout

+Luca 9.
+Create profile for employer

+Time permitting, add joi validation
+Time permiting, create reducers.

+RULES: NEVER WORK ON MASTER OR MAIN

 Should